boazbk/tcs/lec_08_uncomputability.md

 The proof of [haltonzero-thm](){.ref} is below, but before reading it you might want to pause for a couple of minutes and think how you would prove it yourself.
 In particular, try to think of what a reduction from $HALT$ to $HALTONZERO$ would look like.
 Doing so is an excellent way to get some initial comfort with the notion of proofs by reduction, which a technique we will be using time and again in this book.
+You can also see [haltonzeropythonfig](){.ref} and the following [Colab notebook](https://colab.research.google.com/drive/1PZQCNLO1YqQXOkBxfgtEjCeisxnhAEhH?usp=sharing) for a Python implementation of this reduction.

 ![To prove [haltonzero-thm](){.ref}, we show that $HALTONZERO$ is uncomputable by giving a _reduction_ from the task of computing $HALT$ to the task of computing $HALTONZERO$.
 This shows that if there was a hypothetical algorithm $A$ computing $HALTONZERO$, then there would be an algorithm $B$ computing $HALT$, contradicting [halt-thm](){.ref}.
 Since neither $A$ nor $B$ actually exists, this is an example of an implication of the form "if pigs could whistle then horses could fly".](../figure/haltonzerored.png){#haltonzerofig  .figure  }